Karlosbubi/Euporie/README.md

-# stupid-sorts
+# Stupid Sorts

-A little collection of numerical sorting algorythms, with no realworld usecase
+A little collection of poorly implemented numerical sorting algorythms, with no realworld usecase.

+## Table of Contents

+* Faith Sort.

+    Faith Sort, only Checks if the array is sorted and relys on your faith to accutally do so
+* Communsim Sort

+    Adds up the values an assigns each element, an equal share

+* ...

+## Upcoming

+* [x] Faith sort
+* [ ] Stalin sort
+* [ ] Hitler sort
+* [ ] Anarcho sort
+* [x] Communism sort